ckolumbus/ckolumbus.github.io/posts/2018/02/problematic-handling-of-array-configuration-items-in-aspnet-core/index.md

 .. type: text
 -->

+This post refers to the handling of array configuration items as they exist in [ASP.Net core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/) since 1.0 up to now (rt 2.0.5, SDK 2.1.4)

 Example on how ASP.Net Core handles overwriting loaded array configuration when the later read config files contain less array entries than before.